ACEsuit/mace-jax/README.md

 ### Streaming HDF5 loader (mace-jax specific)

+Fixed-shape batches let JAX/XLA compile once and reuse the same executable, so the streaming loader is designed to keep batch shapes stable across epochs.
 MACE‑JAX compiles the model with **fixed batch shapes**, so it cannot accept variable‑sized batches on the fly.
 To make this efficient, the streaming loader precomputes **batch assignments** once and then reuses them for every epoch.
 This is